isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 Dear Parents and Prospective P1 students, <br>

 You are invited to Junyuan Primary School's Open House 2025! <br>

 ![](/images/2025_JYPS_Open_House_Poster.jpg)

+Registration will close on 16 June 2025  or when participation capacity is full.

 We look forward to seeing you and your child!